If you go the traditional publishing route, the publisher usually handles the copyright page for you.

 Disclaimers are where you deny responsibility for particular aspects of your book, such as denying characters were based on actual persons.
 A disclaimer helps protect the writer and publishing company from potential liability.

 An entire book could be written on disclaimers alone.
-Because our society is increasingly prone to suing at every opportunity, book disclaimers have become a lot more common.
+As legal and liability concerns have increased over time, book disclaimers have become much more common.

 Some genres, like investing or health, might require specific language to stay compliant with the SEC.